stocnet/migraph/.github/CONTRIBUTING.md

 When writing documentation or NEWS items, prefer breaking lines at punctuation.

+Make it clear when you are referring to functions by adding backticks and parentheses, e.g. `a_function()`, and arguments by adding an equals sign, e.g. `argument=`.
+Argument values or variables can be in double quotation marks, e.g. "value".

 ### Common commands

 This is a standard R package developed with `devtools`/`roxygen2`.